A North Carolina judge is blocking journalists from his courtroom. One objected — and got handcuffed.

 “People need to know how decisions are arrived at — was the conclusion, the verdict, the pleading, fair?
 Was it reasonable?”
 Boney said.
 “The problem is I have no way to evaluate it, because I wasn’t there."

-Wilkins is currently serving as a “visiting judge” in Alamance County, several years after losing a reelection bid for his former judicial post in a neighboring county.
+Wilkins is currently serving as a “visiting judge” in Alamance County, several years after losing a reelection bid for his former judicial post in a neighboring county; he was assigned by the state Administrative Office of the Courts to temporarily fill in for a resident district judge out on medical leave.
 Questions for Wilkins and Chief District Court Judge Bradley Allen, sent through the Alamance County court clerk, were not returned.
 Senior Resident Superior Court Judge Thomas Lambeth referred questions to the district court, but said “we’re working together on a procedure for high profile hearings.”

 “I will tell you during this pandemic we have made arrangements for other hearings,” Lambeth said of the Superior Court.
 He presided over a case high-profile hearing this summer involving a speedway fighting shutdown orders, which was live-streamed.